 Nothing sucks more than putting a heap of effort into training and coaching a new manager only for them to leave.
 Ensure any new manager is dedicated to the company for some time and can see a career path.

 Business, like life, is full of highs and lows.
-It's easy to love work when things are going well, but the manager needs an air of positivity even when it gets tough to keep the team on track and the culture healthy.
+It's easy to love work when things are going well, but the manager needs an air of positivity to keep the team on track and the culture healthy, even when it gets tricky.

 These ten qualities are what to look for when hiring a new manager.
 It may be challenging to find something with all 10, so make a list and number from most important to least important regarding your business.

-Then you can start to shortlist manager candidates and select the best person who embodies your businesses values and management style.
+Then you can shortlist manager candidates and select the best person who embodies your business values and management style.

 Pro tip: Don't rush manager interviews.
 Take the time to make sure your most valued qualities are present.